 If you’re looking to maximize your fitness and nutrition efforts, a wise strategy would be to rely on what’s been proven to work.
 First and foremost is timing – and it’s a real science.
 As a matter of fact, there are two times in your day when nutrition counts the most: right off the hop in the A.M. and post-workout.
 While your morning meal can ensure that adequate glycogen stores (the source of energy most often used for exercise) are available for optimal performance and focus to start your day, the post-exercise meal is critical to recovery and improves your ability to train consistently.

 eLifestyle Beach Bod Breakfast Suggestion: Fruit Smoothie.
 Blend your choice of fruit, 8 oz of 2%, low fat, soy milk or water to suit your taste, and add 1 scoop of whey protein powder.
 You’ll get roughly 20-30 grams of protein and 20-30 grams of fast-digesting simple-sugar carbs for a quick energy boost.
 Consume on the spot or take to go if heading out.

 Snack Attack – 3 Easy Rules

-eLifestyle Snack Suggestion: 6 oz of Greek yogurt with fresh fruit.
+eLifestyle snack suggestion: 6 oz of Greek yoghurt with fresh fruit.
 You’ll get several grams of fiber, 15-20 grams of fast-digesting simple sugar carbs to fuel your engine, plus a hefty 14 grams of protein!
-Have any time at home, or take on the go.
-You can even make your own Greek Yogurt from home!
+Have any time at home or take on the go.

-Nowadays, even fast food restaurants are in tune with a healthy lifestyle plan by offering salads and fruit on their menus.
+Nowadays, even fast-food restaurants are in tune with a healthy lifestyle by offering salads and fruit on their menus.
 The produce section and deli at the grocery store offer a variety of grab and go options, and plenty of restaurants offer lots of fresh vegetables and fruit options.

 eLifestyle Fast Food Suggestions: